google/flatbuffers/docs/source/JavaUsage.md

 # Use in Java

-There's experimental support for reading FlatBuffers in Java.
+FlatBuffers supports reading and writing binary FlatBuffers in Java.
 Generate code for Java with the `-j` option to `flatc`.

 See `javaTest.java` for an example.
-Essentially, you read a FlatBuffer binary file into a `byte[]`, which you then turn into a `ByteBuffer`, which you pass to the `getRootAsMonster` function:
+Essentially, you read a FlatBuffer binary file into a `byte[]`, which you then turn into a `ByteBuffer`, which you pass to the `getRootAsMyRootType` function:

     ByteBuffer bb = ByteBuffer.wrap(data);
     Monster monster = Monster.getRootAsMonster(bb);